uzeful/IFCNN/README.md

-# Requirements:
+### Requirements:
-1. The code is tested with Ubuntu 14.04, cuda-8.0 and pytorch 0.4.1
+- The code is tested with Ubuntu 14.04, cuda-8.0 and pytorch 0.4.1
-2. The required packages include pytorch 0.4.1, torchvision, opencv-python, numpy, jupyter notebook
+- The required packages include pytorch 0.4.1, torchvision, opencv-python, numpy, jupyter notebook

-# Usage:
+### Usage:
-1. Directly run "python IFCNN_Main.py" to replicate our image fusion method
+- Change to the [code direction](https://github.com/uzeful/IFCNN/tree/master/Code), then directly run "python IFCNN_Main.py" to replicate our image fusion method
-2. Or run "jupyter notebook IFCNN_Notebook.ipynb" to run the code part by part
+- Or run "jupyter notebook IFCNN_Notebook.ipynb" to run the code part by part

 ### Highlights: